 Shopping and Souvenirs: Most stores in the big cities open from 9:00 am to 8:00 pm, Mondays to Fridays.
 On Saturdays, most open from 9:00 am to 1:00 pm.
 Some large shopping malls may have extended opening hours.
 In the outskirts of Buenos Aires and in the provinces, stores usually close at midday.

 Argentina is a shopper’s heaven, especially for leather and wool garments; fine gemstones; furs, antiques and the traditional “gaucho” goods and souvenirs.
-Argentina offers visitors a VAT return system: at the airport you may obtain a VAT reimbursement corresponding to purchases made within the country for an amount of over US $ 70,00 per invoice and at shops operating with the “Global Refund System”.

 Tipping: Tipping, even though customary, is a personal matter, related to your impressions of how you were served.
 To express your satisfaction, the following international guidelines, per person, can be followed: